 How Safe is Tulum?
 (Our take)

-Backpacking Tulum is a real treat for all kinds of travelers, mainly because there are so many things to do in Tulum.
+Backpacking Tulum is a real treat for all kinds of travellers, mainly because there are so many things to do in Tulum.
 It’s on the Maya Riviera, which means there are plenty of ruins to explore.
 It also means there’s a bit of partying to be had – but not nearly as much as the Spring Break madness of Cancun.

 It’s a quiet town, relatively, but there’s always a bit of a threat from nature.
 Hurricanes rip through this part of the Caribbean, making it a bit of a risk to be here sometimes.
 In recent months, there has been a problem with tons of seaweed banking up on the beach – not unsafe just gross.